Broadford, Victoria

-Broadford is a small town in central Victoria, Australia.
+Broadford is a town in central Victoria, Australia.
 At the 2021 census, Broadford had a population of 4,076.
 The town is the headquarters of the Shire of Mitchell local government area and is approximately 73 km north of the state capital, Melbourne.

 Broadford lies on the major transport routes between Melbourne and Sydney.
 The town is bypassed to the east by the Hume Freeway and the railway line linking the two cities passes through Broadford.
-Broadford is built on the banks of Sunday Creek, a tributary of the Goulburn River.
+Broadford is located on the banks of Sunday Creek, a tributary of the Goulburn River and is set amongst dramatic central Victorian scenery.

 History

 The original inhabitants of Broadford are the Taungurung people, a part of the Kulin nation that inhabited a large portion of central Victoria including Port Phillip Bay and its surrounds.
 A 1934 document recalling the 1870s notes the "Puckapunyal tribe, and there were about twenty in number. … I knew four of them fairly well, one of whom was called Billy Hamilton (and claimed to be the son of the Chief of the Puckapunyal tribe) his lubra, Mary, Gelibrand and Lankey."

 Hamilton Hume and Captain William Hilton Hovell were the first Europeans to set foot on the future township of Broadford during their pioneering journey into inland Victoria in 1824.

-Hovell recorded that on Sunday the 12th December, the party reached the top of the Murchison Gap East of Broadford and took a compass bearing of the ‘remarkable’ Sugarloaf Hill that they could see.
-They named it Mount Piper.
-The bearing was written as “W. b.
-S” which is the navigator’s standard compass point of West by South or 258.75 degrees.
-It is nearly due West to the layman.
+Hovell recorded that on Sunday 12 December, the party reached the top of the Murchison Gap east of Broadford and took a compass bearing of the 'remarkable' Sugarloaf Hill that they could see.
+They named it Mount Piper and noted its dramatic triangular shape.
+The bearing was written as "W. b.
+S" which is the navigator's standard compass point of west by south or 258.75 degrees.
+It is nearly due west to the layman.

-The party continued on that bearing, crossed Black Swamp Gully, and reached the confluence of Dry Creek with Sunday Creek, now the township of Broadford, where they camped for the night.
+The party continued on that bearing, crossed Black Swamp Gully, and reached the confluence of Dry Creek (Sunday Creek tributary)|Dry Creek with Sunday Creek, now the township of Broadford, where they camped for the night.
 They named the larger creek as Sunday Creek.

 This meant that Broadford was also the first future township in Victoria where Europeans camped overnight.

-The next morning they were forced to travel for seven miles along Sunday Creek in a South by East direction (nearly due South), before they could find a crossing over its muddy banks at the now Waterford Park.
-They then proceeded on through the middle of Wandong and crossed the Dividing Range at Hume’s Pass.
+The next morning they were forced to travel for seven miles along Sunday Creek in a south by east direction (nearly due south), before they could find a crossing over its muddy banks at the now Waterford Park.
+They then proceeded on through the middle of Wandong and crossed the Dividing Range at Hume's Pass.

 The first European resident of the townsite of Broadford was Lt.
 Col. Henry White who was reported as being "of Mount Piper" in October 1838.
-Mount Piper is 4 km west of Broadford.
+Mount Piper, which today is known for its natural beauty and unique butterfly fauna is located within the boundary of Broadford.
 White was the first recorded land holder in the vicinity.
-The first survey map of the region in 1842 shows Colonel White’s Station on Sunday Creek only 4 km downstream of its junction with Dry Creek.
+The first survey map of the region in 1842 shows Colonel White's Station on Sunday Creek only 4 km downstream of its junction with Dry Creek.
 That junction became the future townsite of Broadford.